polytope-labs/substrate-xt/README.md

 ## Testing
 1. To run the tests in this folder, download a substrate node binary
-release https://releases.parity.io/substrate/x86_64-debian:stretch/latest/substrate/substrate or build it locally
+release https://releases.parity.io/substrate/x86_64-debian:stretch/latest/substrate/substrate or build one locally

 2. Run this binary using the default websocket port
 3. Run `cargo +nightly test`